hurstj01/RASPLib/README.txt

 Prerequisite:
-- MATLAB/Simulink (2015a 32 bit is recommended)
+- MATLAB/Simulink (2015a 32 bit is recommended or 2020a)
 - Arduino Support package for Simulink has been installed  (see Lab 1)

 Graphical installation instructions are given in the included PDF (Lab 1 and Lab 1a)